MikelDelTio/gopher-notebook/notes/basic-data-types.md

 }
 ```

-Actually the best practise is to take advantage of the generics introduced in Go 1.18, and use
+Currently, the most elegant option is to take advantage of the generics introduced in Go 1.18, and use
 the ```constraints.Integer``` as function parameter type to support any kind of integer.

 ```go